GAMR: A Guided Attention Model for (visual) Reasoning: Related Work

-With the introduction of transformer networks, attention mechanisms started gaining popularity in computer vision.
-They can either complement \cite{bello2019attention,vaishnav2021understanding,d2021convit} or completely replace existing CNN architectures \cite{ramachandran2019stand,pmlr-v139-touvron21a,Dosovitskiy2020-iq}.
-Augmenting the attention networks with the convolution architectures helps them explore the best of both, and they train relatively faster, whereas stand-alone attention architecture takes time to develop similar inductive biases as CNN.
-As initially introduced by \cite{vaswani2017attention}, transformer attention uses a key (k), query (q), and value (v) attention mechanisms for NLP.
-Since the images are not like language, all the existing architectures for image recognition explore self-attention variants in which the key, query, and values are the same as an input image.
-We used a similar attentional system, but instead of using it as a self-attention module, we call it a guided attention module.
-This system internally generates a query to guide the attention module to the location essential for the task.
+With the introduction of Transformer architecture, attention mechanisms started gaining popularity in computer vision.
+They can either complement \citep{bello2019attention,vaishnav2021understanding,d2021convit} or completely replace existing CNN architectures \citep{ramachandran2019stand,pmlr-v139-touvron21a,Dosovitskiy2020-iq}.
+Augmenting the attention networks with the convolution architectures helps them explore the best of the both worlds and train relatively faster.
+In contrast, stand-alone attention architecture takes time to develop similar inductive biases similar to CNN.
+As initially introduced by \citet{vaswani2017attention}, Transformer uses a self-attention layer, followed by residual connection and layer normalization and a linear projection layer to compute the association between input tokens.
+We used a similar system (SI Figure~\ref{fig:mareo_transformer}) where instead of using a self-attention module, in GAMR, feature-based attention vector (an internally generated query) is obtained via an LSTM to guide the attention module to the location essential for the task and we thus call the model as \textit{guided-attention}.
 Since there could be more than one location where the model will attend, we then implemented a memory bank.
+A more closely aligned model with the human visual system is proposed by \citet{mnih2014recurrent} -- Recurrent Attention Model (RAM).
+It learns a saccadic policy over visual images and is trained using reinforcement learning to learn policies (see SI \ref{subsec:comparinghumans} for discussion and its performance on SVRT task).
+The Mnih et al system constitutes an example of overt attention.
+Conversely, GAMR constitutes an example of a covert attention system and assumes a fixed acuity.